esmaliak/NewsSentimentAnalysis/README.md

 ## Pre and Post Processing

-Before loading the dataset into the dataframe, it is important to process all of the necessary imports that will allow the code to compile.
+Before running the command which transforms the dataset into the dataframe, it is important to process all of the necessary imports that will allow the code to compile.

     # Imports
     import pandas as pd